 James Caan wasn't the only star of 'The Godfather' up for the role.
 Al Pacino famously passed on the role of Han Solo because he didn't get it.
 Seeing him shoot down a tie fighter and yell "hoo-ahh!" would've been worth the price of admission alone, but ultimately they made the right call here.
 The role doesn't really play to Pacino's strengths and had he done 'Star Wars' we may never have gotten 'Scarface.'

 First off -- Bill Murray is the GOAT.
 There's no doubt he had the charm and comedic chops to play Han Solo, but Murray falls a bit short on the rougher aspects of the role.
 Luckily for us, the then unknown actor would end up on a show called 'Saturday Night Live' not too long after his audition for Han Solo, where he got to do his own rendition of 'Star Wars.'

 6. Billy Dee Williams

 Glynn Turman wasn't the only black actor considered for Han Solo, as Billy Dee Williams himself was reportedly in consideration as well.
-Obviously, Billy Dee ended up playing Han's old pal Lando Calrissian in 'The Empire Strikes Back' and 'Return of the Jedi,' which is a much fit.
+Obviously, Billy Dee ended up playing Han's old pal Lando Calrissian in 'The Empire Strikes Back' and 'Return of the Jedi,' which is a much better fit.
 He's way too smooth to be Han Solo, who is kind of doofish at times.
 I doubt Billy Dee could've played that believably.

 5. Tom Selleck

 Poor Tom Selleck.
 The guy ended up handing two iconic roles to the same actor.
 Everyone knows he had to pass on Indiana Jones due to contractual obligations, but according to Robert Englund, Selleck passed on playing Han Solo as well.
-On paper, Selleck checks all the qualities that Ford does for the role, whether it would've played well on screen is anyone's guess.
+On paper, Selleck checks all the same boxes that Ford does for the role, whether it would've played well on screen is anyone's guess.